MAGIC SCHOOL

 "Nothing is as important to you as your duty to protect your crew."

 So I get up, stretch... and walk back in the terror-door.
-Skulk behind book-boxes, around the walls of the Final Exam Hall.
-Out into the elevator lobby, hiding in a nook as a group of acolytes passes, led by a devout robed woman.
+This time I skulk around the walls of the Final Exam Hall, hiding behind book-boxes.
+Out into the elevator lobby.
+Hide in a shadowy nook as a group of acolytes passes, led by a devout robed woman.
 None of my people.

 I find Bones at last in a lab filled with alembics, mixing a dark, herbal brew.
 Crew-women are lying face up in glass cases like coffins.
 Not dead: IV drips feed the brew into their blood.
-Mass-produced Snow Whites?
-"Bones, what the hell is that stuff?"
+Mass-produced Snow Whites!

 Dr. McCoy beams at me.
 "Jim, it's wonderful!
 This potion gives women the Strength of Ten!
 They're immune to nearly all infection too.
 I call it Wonder Woman Juice!"

-They caught McCoy by his weak spot, his desire to do good.
+They caught McCoy by his weak spot, his need to do good.

 I say "The ten of us here have the strength of ten."